In contrast with other space telescopes, the Hubble is open for public use if in accordance with their rules and regulations for usage.

 Where Can You Find Hubble’s Images

 There are several websites where you can view the images captured by the Hubble Space Telescope.
-Avid Hubble fans, aspiring astronomers and other learners can definitely make most out of these sites.
+Avid Hubble fans, aspiring astronomers and other learners can definitely make the most out of these sites.

 Majority of these sites grouped their collection of images into specific categories for easier browsing.
 These images can be grouped into exoplanets, galaxies, illustrations, nebulae, black hole, solar systems, star clusters, and stars.
 Furthermore, they also feature exciting videos about star observations and information about the Hubble.